fish-afk/Pacemaker-Client/README.md

 # PacemakerClient
-The first project is the stager. the second one is the service executable for persistence.
+The first project is the stager. the second one is the service executable or normal background exe for persistence.
 The client side of the pacemaker malware.
 This is solely for education purposes only.

 # Note: